Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-spells.md

 \*Spellcasters without at least 24 ranks in Knowledge (religion) or Knowledge (nature) may not use *heal* or *life* spell seeds.

+### Resource Cost
-**Resource Cost:** The development of an epic spell uses up raw materials costing a number of gold pieces equal to 9,000 xthe final Spellcraft DC of the epic spell being developed.
+The development of an epic spell uses up raw materials costing a number of gold pieces equal to 9,000 xthe final Spellcraft DC of the epic spell being developed.

+### Development Time
-**Development Time:** Developing an epic spell takes one day for each 50,000 gp in resources required to develop the spell, rounded up to whole days.
+Developing an epic spell takes one day for each
+50,000 gp in resources required to develop the spell, rounded up to whole days.

+### XP Cost
-**XP Cost:** To develop an epic spell, a character must spend 1/25 of its resource price in experience points.
+To develop an epic spell, a character must spend 1/25 of its resource price in experience points.

+### Adding Seed DCs
-**Adding Seed DCs:** When two or more epic seeds are combined in an epic spell, their base Spellcraft DCs are added together.
+When two or more epic seeds are combined in an epic spell, their base Spellcraft DCs are added together.
 Both contribute toward the spell's final Spellcraft DC.

+### Determining School
-**Determining School:** When combining two or more seeds to develop an epic spell, the school of the finished spell is decided by the caster from among the seeds that make up the epic spell.
+When combining two or more seeds to develop an epic spell, the school of the finished spell is decided by the caster from among the seeds that make up the epic spell.

+### Combining Descriptors
-**Combining Descriptors:** When two or more epic seeds are combined in an epic spell, all the descriptors from each seed apply to the finished spell.
+When two or more epic seeds are combined in an epic spell, all the descriptors from each seed apply to the finished spell.

-**Combining Components and Casting Times:** Almost every epic spell has verbal and somatic components and a 1-minute casting time, regardless of the number of epic seeds combined.
+### Combining Components and Casting Times
+Almost every epic spell has
+verbal and somatic components and a 1-minute casting time, regardless of the number of epic seeds combined.
 The only exceptions are epic spells with the *heal* and *life* seeds, which have divine focus components.

-**Combining Range, Targets, Area, and Effect:** One seed might have a range of 12,000 feet, another seed might have a range of 400 feet, and a third seed might not have a range at all.
+### Combining Range, Targets, Area, and Effect
+One seed might have a
+range of 12,000 feet, another seed might have a range of 400 feet, and a third seed might not have a range at all.
 Likewise, some seeds have targets, while others have an effect or an area.
 To determine which seed